grand-decentral-station/concept/concept/applications.md

 ## App Store

 It should be decentralized as well, so there could be an "app server" app for GDC to host your own app repository.
 A user could then subscribe to that server using its URL and could browse, buy and download apps directly from there.

+## Intents

+There should be an Android-like intent system where any application can provide e.g. "calendar", "file-sync", "addressbook" and so on.
+The intent has a protocol that must be implemented which is specific to the various intents.
+3rd party intents can also be provided, perhaps through some kind of central register over intents and their purposes.

+This is much more flexible than having a calendar app build in to the system itself.
+It's more flexible for the developers since we don't have to rely on a specific implementation of a calendar.
+And it's more flexible for the user, they can chose their own calendar app, instead of being forced to use the one that's built-in.